pallets/flask/docs/errorhandling.rst

 Because we certainly don't want to get a mail for warnings or other useless logs that might happen during request handling.

-Before you run that in production, please also look at :ref:`log-format` to put more information into that error mail.
+Before you run that in production, please also look at :ref:`logformat` to put more information into that error mail.
 That will save you from a lot of frustration.

 Logging to a File